CT712 LANforge RF Noise Generator and RADAR Simulator

 The CT712 is controlled by the LANforge software suite, which includes a GUI

 management tool as well as CLI interface for automated scripting.
-It may also be
+There is also a DFS WebGUI for

 The CT712 has no moving parts and will fit into a small travel bag or briefcase for easy portability.